A unique and really delicious dessert, this no-bake Lemon Icebox Pie with Lavender has a cool, sweet filling in a vanilla cookie crust.

 This is a bright, floral, lemon-lavender dessert that has a sweet and tangy lemon filling, a cookie crust, and lavender whipped cream.

-One of the first lavender-flavored baked goods I ever tried were the bouchons at Myer's Bagels.
-Delicate, floral, summery, and aromatic.
-And that's what I tried to recreate in this pie!
+One of the first lavender-flavored baked goods I ever tried was the bouchons at Myer's Bagels.
+The flavor was delicate, floral, summery, and aromatic.
+And that's what I tried to recreate in this lemon refrigerator pie!

 In the fall we like this Apple Cider Donut Icebox Cake!